shakyShane/laravel4-backbone-marionette/readme.md

 7. Has Sass & Live-reload support.

 #Pre-install
-If you don't have these - you'll need to install them globally:
+If you don't have these - you'll need to install them globally: (run with `sudo` if you get any errors)

     npm install -g grunt-cli bower

+#Fast install
+If you're on a mac, have curl & php 5.4 or above, you're in luck - it's a one-liner for you.

+    curl -Ss https://raw.github.com/shakyShane/laravel4-backbone-marionette/master/install.sh | bash /dev/stdin project-name

-#Install (all steps required!)
+#Normal Install (all steps required!)
 **Clone the repo**

     git clone https://github.com/shakyShane/laravel4-backbone-marionette.git projectDir